Prue MacSween

-Prudence Gay MacSween is an Australian television and radio personality, journalist, social commentator, and public relations director.
-She is the public relations director of Verve Communications, as a media commentator, MacSween has made a number of comments considered to be controversial.
+Prudence Gay MacSween is an Australian television and radio presenter, reporter, social commentator, and public relations director.
+She has made a number of comments considered to be controversial.

 Career

 MacSween's extensive career in the media began at Eastern Suburbs Newspapers, as a cadet journalist. during which time she studied at the Sydney Technical College where she completed an Advertising Certificate in 1972.